 Most are within a five-year age bracket.
 Through socializing, this narrow age group (18-22) thoroughly intermingles.
 Yet the law says those 21 and older may drink in unlimited quantities.
 That is, as long as they do not drive or appear intoxicated in public.
 Those age 20 years, 364 days or younger must stick with soft drinks or become lawbreakers.

 Should anyone be surprised that zero tolerance is met with rebellion and rule breaking?
 Outlandish behavior is a typical reaction to prohibition.
 That’s why the illegal speakeasies were always bawdier than the public bars that the Volstead Act shut down.

 The current age-based prohibition seems to be working no better than the 1920s version.
 While a smaller percentage of young adults are now drinking, a sizable minority is drinking recklessly.
 Is there a ready solution?
 We offer one for debate.
 It’s a provisional drinking license.

 In a majority of states, drivers aged 16 and 17 gain driving experience while holding special licenses.
 These restrict when and how they may drive.
 For example, no late-night cruising.
 This permits a slow introduction to an adult privilege.
 The same concept should apply to drinking.

 What could be the elements of a provisional drinking license?
 There could be time and place restrictions.
 The license holder could drink only in venues where at least 75% of sales receipts were for food.
 That is, no bars, no liquor-store purchases.
 No service after 11:00 pm.

-Moreover, a 19- or 20-year-old could have to undergo formal instruction about alcohol and pass a licensing exam.
+Moreover, a 19- or 20-year-old could have to undergo instruction about alcohol.
+They would pass a licensing exam.
 Parents and other authorities could unilaterally revoke/suspend the special license.
 Without it, alcohol service or consumption would be illegal.

 In addition, this provision would not be accompanied by any changes to the current BAC laws for under-21 drivers.